Bachmann1234/diff_cover/README.rst

 - You are using ``git`` for version control.
-- Your test runner generates coverage reports in Cobertura, Clover or JaCoCo XML format.
+- Your test runner generates coverage reports in Cobertura, Clover or JaCoCo XML format, or LCov format.

-Supported XML coverage reports can be generated with many coverage tools,
+Supported XML or LCov coverage reports can be generated with many coverage tools,
 including:

 - Cobertura__ (Java)